social-media-prediction/TPIC2017/README.md

 304592	142@N94	0	0	11	9	0	615.61	67	21637
 ...
 ```
-THe data is crawled from Flickr with user id and photo id anonymized
+The data is collected from Flickr, all user ids or photo ids are anonymized.
 ### PHOTO_URL.txt
 Data organized inside the file are the phtoto urls correspond to given photo id and user id:
 ```